-With the release of the AppSignal Ruby gem version 1.0 on the 12th of January 2016 we've shipped all our language specific agents with a system agent.
+With the release of the AppSignal Ruby gem version 1.0 on the 12th of January 2016 we started shipping all our language integrations with a system agent.

-When an application with AppSignal integration starts the language integration starts a UNIX separate process.
-The Ruby gem and Elixir package will send all transaction samples to this agent through a UNIX socket.
+When an application with AppSignal integration starts the language integration starts a separate UNIX process.
+The Ruby gem, Elixir package and Node.js package will send all transaction samples to this agent through a UNIX socket.
 The agent will periodically sends the transaction samples to the AppSignal servers.

 The system agent will also collect host specific data such as CPU usage, load average, memory usage, disk usage, etc. See the Host metrics for more information.

 The data is sent through a secure (SSL) connection to our servers.

 The code of this system agent is not publicly available, but uses the same basic principle of how our Ruby gem pre

 All payments are handled through Stripe.
 We do not store or log any credit card information on our servers.
 The payment provider is PCI compliant, and all credit card and other payment data is also sent over a secure (SSL) connection.

 AppSignal runs exclusively on secure (SSL) connections and is hosted in a top tier data center.
 The data center is monitored 24/7, both physically and virtually.
 Your data is stored redundantly and any sensitive information is stored in separate databases from other customers and long-term data (e.g. graphs).
 Our systems are kept up-to-date with the latest security patches and our network is locked down with firewalls and limited access.